-The west and eastbound Piccadilly line and Kings Cross Underground entrance tunnels are located to the north of the development, with the Piccadilly Line tunnel running directly beneath the northwest corner of the site.
+The west and eastbound Piccadilly line and Kings Cross Underground entrance tunnels are located to the north of the development, with the Piccadilly Line tunnel running directly beneath the northwest corner of the site and the Sub Surface Lines also running in close proximity to the site.

-To ensure the location of these London Underground assets are respected and protected throughout the demolition and construction activities, design works are currently ongoing to develop options for a structural solution and installation methodology that respects the line, level and condition of the existing LUL tunnels and associated exclusion zones which will be reviewed with LUL and TfL to ensure the necessary approvals are in place prior to works commencing.
+To ensure the location of these London Underground assets are protected throughout the demolition and construction activities, design works are currently ongoing to develop options for a structural solution and installation methodology that respects the line, level and condition of the existing LUL tunnels and associated exclusion zones which will be reviewed with LUL and TfL to ensure the necessary approvals are in place prior to works commencing.